josh-works/josh-works.github.io/_pages/projects.md

 👉 [A all-at-once global rendering of 3+ years of Josh's mobility data, rendered at an insanely detailed scale](https://joshs-mobility-data-54dab943ebba.herokuapp.com/?zoom=12&latlng=39.731482,%20-105.064316)

-## 'gardening'-esque projects around Golden, Colorado
+## 'gardening'-esque projects around Denver

-This project is the hardest to define, and lasted approximately 2016-2022, with many twists and turns to the story.
+This project is the hardest to define, and and started approximately in 2017, with many twists and turns along the ways.

 I lived in Golden from 2016-2022, first renting a condo, and at another point owning a rather old house for a rather large amount of money, and was enthusiastic on various projects in and around Golden.
 I poured myself hard into a bunch of projects around the city, and still consider it to be time well spent.